 SI.
-No. Potential Environmental Issues Duration or Extent Magnitude Proposed Mitigation Measures Institutional Responsibilities Usage of energy efficient lighting fixtures (LED).
+No. Potential Environmental Issues Duration or Extent Magnitude Proposed Mitigation Measures Institutional Responsibilities (LED).
 2.5 Impacts on Flora and Fauna Permanent Minor No tree cutting or shrubs removal required as the site is vacant.
 Plantation along boundary and open space will be taken at the end of construction phase.
 No impact on flora and fauna anticipated as site is in industrial area.
 OSDA through Odisha Industrial Infrastructure Development Corporation 3 Construction Impacts 3.1 Construction Camps - Location, Selection, Design and Layouts Temporary Moderate Construction camp at the Precision Engineering Centre site will be located within the site.
 Contractor may hire house also for accommodation of workers.
 Adequate sanitation facilities shall be provided at camp site, if planned and no wastewater will be discharged outside.
 Contractor and Odisha Industrial Infrastructure Development Corporation 3.2 Impacts on flora and fauna Temporary Moderate No impacts on flora and fauna are anticipated as the site is on a vacant land within Industrial area.
 Contractor and Odisha Industrial Infrastructure Development Corporation 3.3 Land acquired for Temporary Usage, clearance activities Temporary Moderate The commencement of site clearance activities for temporary acquired areas, if any will be undertaken with due permission from the Environment Specialist of the PMU to minimize environmental impacts.
 All areas used for temporary construction operations will be subject to complete restoration to their former conditions with appropriate rehabilitation procedures.
-Contractor and Odisha Industrial Infrastructure Development Corporation 3.4 Basic amenities at camp and construction site provided and maintained at the construction site I and construction camp.
+Contractor and Odisha Industrial Infrastructure Development Corporation 3.4 Basic amenities at camp and construction site Temporary Major Sufficient supply of potable water will be provided and maintained at the construction site and construction camp.
 There shall be well ventilated house accommodation, arrangement for food, etc. at camp.
 If the drinking water is obtained from an intermittent public water supply, then storage tanks will be provided.
-Contractor and Odisha Industrial Infrastructure Development Corporation 3.5 Waste disposal Permanent Major The construction on waste will be utilized to the Contractor and Odisha
+Contractor and Odisha Industrial Infrastructure Development Corporation 3.5 Waste disposal Permanent Major The construction on waste will be utilized to the extent possible.
+For disposal of non-usable Contractor and Odisha Industrial Infrastructure